DATING & RELATIONSHIPS

 What percentage of people cheat?

 A notable recent development in the GSS data is the near-closure of the gender gap among adults under 30.
 In the 18 to 29 cohort, women now slightly exceed men in self-reported infidelity prevalence (11% women versus 10% men), a near-total inversion of the historical pattern.
-Researchers attribute this to increased female financial independence, equalised access to digital platforms, and shifting cultural scripts around female sexual autonomy.
+Researchers attribute this to increased female financial independence, greater economic equality, and shifting cultural scripts around female sexual autonomy, trends documented on the relationship statistics page.

 What is the Age-9 phenomenon?